 - Hydrocarbon Refrigerants are naturally occurring refrigerants with Zero Ozone Depleting Potential and Low Global Warming Potential.
 They are a safe and environmentally-friendly alternative to traditional refrigerants.
 We are proud to lead the industry with the most extensive line of Hydrocarbon refrigerators and freezers.
-Click Here to view the latest list of models.
 Our Hydrocarbon models comply with the proposed standards of the EPA SNAP program.

 Are your products Energy Star compliant?

 - LRP is committed to leading the industry with energy efficient and sustainable products.
-Many of our products are Energy Star certified - Click Here for a current list.
-This list is being constantly updated as additional models are added.
+Many of our products are Energy Star certified -be sure to look for the energy star compliant logo